Brampton, Ontario Machine Shop

 Materials

-• Replacement parts and legacy jobs benefit from a sample when no drawing is available.
+• Send a sample part for replacement work when no current drawing is available.

 Common Material Families